joes-esolangs/barrel/README.md

 # install

-Install racket, and then the barrel packgae.
+install racket, and then the barrel packgae.
 If the racket 8.4 folder is in your path, then you have the barrel executables `barrel` and `brl`.